Illness Prevention Protocols

 • The upcoming Volunteer Appreciation Event has now been postponed until the fall.

-• The upcoming fundraising event—The Art of Caring—has not yet been cancelled, but the decision to be cancel is being considered.
+• The upcoming fundraising event—The Art of Caring—has been cancelled.

 Policies Regarding Travel Outside Canada (to be shared with all staff, Board of Directors & volunteers)